New snacks on sale now for a limited time! Use code NEW for 15% off.

 If you fly with any regularity, you very likely know the feeling of being jet-lagged.

-The biological causes of jet lag are usually a combination of traveling across different time zones, breathing air lower in oxygen for several hours, exposing our bodies to more oxidative stress, dehydration caused by an environment with low-to-no humidity on the plane, limited movement, exposure to cosmic radiation as well as to airborne infectious pathogens.
+The biological causes of jet lag are usually a combination of traveling across different time zones, breathing air lower in oxygen for several hours, exposing our bodies to more oxidative stress, dehydration caused by an environment with low-to-no humidity on the plane, limited movement, and exposure to cosmic radiation as well as airborne infectious pathogens.

 Fortunately, there are many ways to reduce these negative effects and we are going to share some of these hacks with you along with our first-ever methylene blue protocol for flying.